100 Notable alumni of

 -

-John Alan Lasseter is an American film director, producer, and animator.
+John Alan Lasseter is an American film director, producer, screenwriter, and animator.
 He was previously the chief creative officer of Pixar Animation Studios, Walt Disney Animation Studios, and Disneytoon Studios, as well as the Principal Creative Advisor for Walt Disney Imagineering, and has served as the head of animation at Skydance Animation since 2019.

 -